-In September, parents of children in Year 1 are allowed to bring their child into the building each morning from 8.40 to help them settle.
-This continues until the start of October, when the children have developed their own organisational skills.
+In September, parents of children in Year 1 are allowed to bring their child into the Year 1 cloakroom each morning from 8.40 to help them settle.
+This continues for two weeks, when the children have developed their own organisational skills.
+From the third week of term, parents are no longer allowed in the classroom.